crawl/qw/README.md

 * Go to your WebTiles server lobby.
 * Click the "(edit rc)" link for DCSS trunk, paste the contents of the modified `qw.rc` you made, and click Save.
 * Run DCSS trunk, either in WebTiles or in console.
-If you don't
+If you didn't change the `AUTO_START` variable to `true`, press "Tab".
 * Enjoy!

 Since clua works on the server side, WebTiles drawing can lag behind things